ngworker/ngworker/packages/spectacular-docs/docs/pipe-testing/index.md

 That's a lot of setup for testing a pure pipe without any dependencies, don't you think?

-With that out of the way, let us add a basic test case.
+With that out of the way, let's add a basic test case.
 In the following example, we are exercising the pipe in a template and asserting how it's formatted for the DOM:

 ```ts {2,7}
 it('raises the base to the power of 1 by default', () => {